 In recent years, the GA-2 has sent about 40 draft resolutions per year to the GA for final passage.
-In the 67th session (2012-2013), GA-2 resolutions addressed, among other things, agriculture development and food security, sanitation, harmony with nature, information technology, ecotourism, and trade and finance.
+In fact, in its 69th Session (2013) it passed 40 resolutions to be sent to the GA.
+In the 68th session (2013-2014), GA-2 resolutions addressed, between other things, agriculture development and food security, disaster reduction, harmony with nature, information and communications technology, sustainable development, and women's development.